Welcome to the Department of Community and Environmental Health (CEH)

 Providing Educational Excellence

-Students in our department may choose from the following undergraduate programs and are encouraged to work closely with an advisor to facilitate degree, minor, or certificate completion:
+Students in our department may choose from the following undergraduate and graduate programs and are encouraged to work closely with an advisor to facilitate degree, minor, or certificate completion:

-- BS in Pre-Professional Studies (Degree programs in Pre-Medical Studies, Pre-Dental Studies, Pre-Veterinary Medicine, and Non-Degree programs)
+- Science emphasis includes Pre-Professional designations (non-degree programs in Pre-Medical Studies, Pre-Dental Studies, Pre-Veterinary Medicine, and other pre-medical professional programs)

 - Master of Health Science degree or a